 In the midst of the North Island’s largest tract of rainforest, Lake Waikaremoana covers an area of 54km² (21 sq mi).
 It’s seen from all kinds of walks through lush podocarp forest, including the New Zealand Great Walk the Lake Waikaremoana Track.
 Boat tours and transfers will also enable you to see some of the lake’s submerged forest.

 3. Lake Tarawera

 The largest lake surrounding the Mt Tarawera volcano, Lake Tarawera sits in a caldera formed during a famous volcanic explosion in 1886 which shaped the landscape you see today.
 A popular way to see the lake is along the Tarawera Trail, which takes you to the lake shores with natural hot pools and a campsite.
 The walk takes five hours one way and a boat transfer to return you to the start.
-Alternatively, there are accommodation and beaches to check out via road at the northern end of the lake.
+Alternatively, there are accommodations and beaches to check out along the road at the northern end of the lake.

 Location: Tarawera Road near Rotorua.

 4. Lake Taupo

 New Zealand’s largest lake at 616km² (238 sq mi), Lake Taupo is a must-see lake on the North Island mainly because it’s impossible to miss!
 Due to its immense size, there are various places to admire its beauty.
 A popular place is from Taupo, the largest town on the lake or while following State Highway 1 which will bring you to many scenic picnic areas along the lake.
 The Western Bay is arguably the most scenic side of the lake, however, with dramatic cliffs topped with lush forest and rolling farmland.
 See boat cruises, parasailing, kayaking and more things to do on the lake in the 5 Ways to Experience Lake Taupo.

 Location: Central North Island, accessed off State Highway 1 near Taupo.